-I have recommended GAPS to some families (but more so the specific carbohydrate diet).
-Now, Why do I recommend if it’s not scientifically validated? – Because, I do believe it can benefit some.
+I have recommended GAPS to some families, but more often than not, I recommend the specific carbohydrate diet mentioned above.
+Now, why would I recommend it if it’s not scientifically validated, per se?

-Remember: the goal of a Naturopathic Physician like myself is to uncover the underlying cause of why someone is ill.
+Because I do believe it can benefit some patients.
+Remember, the goal of a naturopathic physician like me is to uncover the underlying cause of why someone is ill.
 For many children with ADHD, autism, depression, etc, the underlying cause is malabsorption, gut dysbiosis, leaky gut syndrome, or intestinal inflammation.
 This may be the underlying cause for many children, but not for all!

 The purpose of the GAPS diet is not to replace a normal diet.
-The GAPS diet, I believe, should be used for a short to moderate amount of time (usually 2- 6 months, sometimes longer), to eliminate gut dysbiosis and inflammation and stimulate healing of enterocytes (the intestinal cells).
+The GAPS diet, I believe, should be used for a short to moderate amount of time, usually 2- 6 months but sometimes longer, to eliminate gut dysbiosis and inflammation and stimulate healing of enterocytes (the intestinal cells).
 The goal is to completely heal the gut, discover which food allergens/sensitivities are a problem, and then progress to a long-term well-rounded diet.
-(I highly recommend the anti-inflammatory diet) as a long-term dietary strategy.
-A lot of research has supported long-term anti-inflammatory diets like the Mediterranean diet for disease prevention and health promotion.)
+I highly recommend the anti-inflammatory diet as a long-term dietary strategy.
+A lot of research has supported long-term anti-inflammatory diets like the Mediterranean diet for disease prevention and health promotion.

-1) the gastrointestinal system was not the main underlying cause although it can play a role, or
+1) The gastrointestinal system was not the main underlying cause, although it can play a role

-3) Other issues which potentially brought things to the surface
+3) Other fundamental issues which potentially brought more obvious issues to the surface

 If the GAPS diet fails because of #1, parents and physicians need to spend quite a bit of time investigating other options.
 I highly recommend seeing a competent physician who can order basic blood tests, including a whole-blood lead test (every child should be screened at least once in their lifetime), complete blood count (to screen for anemia), ferritin to check for low iron, thyroid, and vitamin D.